dariomorellidesign/Cinelab_video_player/README.md

 The beta may start on other RTX configurations, but the supported release target is RTX 50-series hardware.

 ## Optional Neural Rendering / RenoDX integration

-RenoDX and DLSS 5 NR are **not part of the public package**.
-They are optional external components with their own distribution terms.
-This project does not distribute or provide a bypass for proprietary NR runtimes.

 If you already have a compatible, lawfully obtained installation, see the [Neural Rendering guide](docs/NEURAL_RENDERING.md).
 The standard player remains fully functional without it.